Early life of Mao Zedong: Marriage and secondary education: 1907-1911

 Aged thirteen, Mao left Shaoshan Primary School, pleased to have gotten away from what he saw as its oppressive atmosphere.
 The decision had been made by his father, who wanted Mao to devote his attentions to the family business by working on the farm and managing the financial accounts.
 However, relations between him and his father became increasingly strained.
 Mao continued to read in his free time, often staying up late at night in his bedroom to read by candle light; this angered his father, who saw recreational reading as an unproductive pursuit.
 At this point he read a book which inspired his interest in politics: Zheng Guanying's Sheng-shih Wei-yen ("Words of Warning to an Affluent Age").
-Published in 1893, the book lamented the deterioration of Chinese power in East Asia, and argued for technological, economic and political reform, believing that China could be strengthed if it abandoned its absolute monarchy and politically modelling itself on the representative democracies and constitutional monarchies of the Western world.
+Published in 1893, the book lamented the deterioration of Chinese power in East Asia, and argued for technological, economic and political reform, believing that China could be strengthened if it abandoned its absolute monarchy and politically modelling itself on the representative democracies and constitutional monarchies of the Western world.
 His political views were shaped by protests - led by the Gelaohui, or Elder Brother Society - which erupted following a famine in Hunanese capital Changsha; Mao supported the protesters' demands, but the armed forces suppressed the dissenters and executed their leaders.
 The famine spread to Shaoshan, where starving peasants seized his father's grain; disapproving of their actions as morally wrong, Mao nevertheless claimed sympathy for their situation.

 Yichang decided to organise an arranged marriage for Mao, selecting for him the seventeen-year-old Luo Yixiu, the daughter of a local landowner.
 Although unhappy with the arrangement, Mao agreed to go through with the marriage, with the wedding taking place in 1907 or 1908.
 According to his later account however, he never consummated the marriage and refused to live with Luo.